 The best part of “rock education” is that rocks are everywhere!
 Our children don’t need the iPad or television to learn about rocks.

-In fact, real life experiences allow our children to feel the weight of each stone, measure the size with their hands and arms, and learn to balance and climb on bumpy terrain.
+Through real life experiences, our children get to feel the weight of each stone, measure the size with their hands and arms, and learn to balance and climb on bumpy terrain.

 At our local beach, my children have been fascinated by the smallest rocks to the tallest boulders in the ocean.
 When they wonder how giant rock arches eventually erode and become small rocks, ocean waves roll into the shore and demonstrate their ebbs and flows which eventually wear down all structures.